earthai-tech/watex/docs/glossary.rst

         possible (i.e. if an estimator does not / cannot support sparse matrices).

-    supervised
-    supervised learning
-        Learning where the expected prediction (label or ground truth) is available for each sample when :term:`fitting` the model, provided as :term:`y`.
-This is the approach taken in a :term:`classifier` or :term:`regressor` among other estimators.

     target
     targets
         The *dependent variable* in :term:`supervised` (and